gradle/gradle/design-docs/lazy-configuration.md

 - Update the publishing integration tests so that the publications are declared along with the other injected configuration in `allprojects`/`subprojects`
 - A custom plugin can use a `DeferredConfigurable` extension to implement lazy configuration.
-- Attempting to configure a `DeferredConfigurable` extension after access provides reasonable failure message
+- Attempting to configure a `DeferredConfigurable` extension after access provides reasonable failure message.
+- A reasonable error message is given when the configuration of an extension fails.
+- A reasonable error message is given when attempting to access an extension whose configuration has previously failed.

 ## Allow the project version to be determined early in the build configuration